b3nsn0w/koa-easy-ws/README.md

     return socket.send('this is getting out of hand') }

-  // the second middleware detected an same upgrade request if (ctx.maul) {
+  // the second middleware detected the same upgrade request if (ctx.maul) {
     const socket = await ctx.maul()
     return socket.send('now there are two of them')